adamsilver/fdpb/03-Book-A-Flight.md

 Here's a brief run down:

-1. The textbox has a `role` of `combobox` so that assistive devices know that it's not a regular textbox or select box.
+1. The text box has a `role` of `combobox` so that assistive devices know that it's not a regular text box or select box.
 And `aria-autocomplete` attribute is set to `list` which means *a list of choices appears from which the user can choose*. `aria-expanded` indicates the menu is in an expanded or collapsed state. `autocomplete` is set to `off` to stop the browser providing its own suggestions and interfering with ours.

 2. We give the menu a role of `listbox` and associate it with the combobox control using `aria-owns`.